MSFTserver/awesome-machine-learning-python/README.md

 <a name="tools"></a>
 ## Tools

-<a name="tools-neural-networks"></a>
-#### Neural Networks
-* [layer](https://github.com/cloudkj/layer) - Neural network inference from the command line

 <a name="tools-misc"></a>
 #### Misc

-* [Weaviate](https://www.semi.technology/developers/weaviate/current/) – Weaviate is an [open source](https://github.com/semi-technologies/weaviate) vector search engine and vector database.
-Weaviate uses machine learning to vectorize and store data, and to find answers to natural language queries.
-With Weaviate you can also bring your custom ML models to production scale.
-* [MLReef](https://about.mlreef.com/) - MLReef is an end-to-end development platform using the power of git to give structure and deep collaboration possibilities to the ML development process.
-* [Pinecone](https://www.pinecone.io/) - Vector database for applications that require real-time, scalable vector embedding and similarity search.
 * [CatalyzeX](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) - Browser extension ([Chrome](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/code-finder-catalyzex/)) that automatically finds and shows code implementations for machine learning papers anywhere: Google, Twitter, Arxiv, Scholar, etc.
 * [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web-based IDE for machine learning and data science.
 The workspace is deployed as a docker container and is preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch) and dev tools (e.g., Jupyter, VS Code).
 * [Notebooks](https://github.com/rlan/notebooks) - A starter kit for Jupyter notebooks and machine learning.
 Companion docker images consist of all combinations of python versions, machine learning frameworks (Keras, PyTorch and Tensorflow) and CPU/CUDA versions.